UncleRazavi/UncleRazavi.github.io/_posts/2025-09-22-my-first-blog.md

 ## Conclusion

-The **mind–body problem** remains one of the longest-standing and most perplexing mysteries in science and philosophy.
+The **mind–body problem** remains one of the longest standing and most perplexing mysteries in science and philosophy.

 Whether the mind is:
 - a creation of the brain,